andyboeh/esphome-elero/README.md

 ## Position Control

-This implementation does not support intermediate and/or tilt positions.
+This implementation does not support intermediate positions.
 However, by estimating the time the cover is travelling, the cover can be stopped in any desired position.
 This feature is experimental and it might be off.

+## Tilt Control

+Any tilt value > 0 will send out the tilt command.
+At the moment, setting tilt to 0 will not send out any command as I do not have any blinds supporting tilt.

 ## Troubleshooting